-Prerequisite: APCE 694 (p.
-240) and consent of coordinator.
+Prerequisite: APCE 694 and consent of coordinator.
 Refer to program handbook.
 Majors only.
 Must be taken at site of admission.
-Minimum of 600 hours on-site required.
+Minimum of 600 hours onsite required.
 A culminating field experience for qualified students in the area of community counseling: marriage and family therapy.
 S/U graded.
 Repeatable, maximum 18 credits.
+Supervision fee required.